GitKamo/Comcast-Telecom-Customer-Complaints./README.md

-# Real-industry-projects - [Comcast Telecommunications].

-Problem Statement.
-Comcast is an American global telecommunication company.
-The firm has been providing terrible customer service.
-They continue to fall short despite repeated promises to improve.
-Only last month (October 2016) the authority fined them a $2.3 million, after receiving over 1000 consumer complaints.
-The existing database will serve as a repository of public customer complaints filed against Comcast.
-It will help to pin down what is wrong with Comcast's customer service.

-Data Dictionary

-Ticket #: Ticket number assigned to each complaint Customer Complaint: Description of complaint
-Date: Date of complaint
-Time: Time of complaint
-Received Via: Mode of communication of the complaint
-City: Customer city
-State: Customer state
-Zipcode: Customer zip
-Status: Status of complaint
-Filing on behalf of someone
-Analysis Task

-In this project, I had to perform the tasks below, I used different Python libraries such as NumPy, SciPy, Pandas, scikit-learn, matplotlib, and BeautifulSoup.
+# Comcast Telecommunications.

+I was working on this project analyzing customer complaints filed against Comcast, a global telecommunications company known for poor customer service.
+Despite repeated promises to improve, the company continues to fall short and was even fined $2.3 million last month after receiving over 1000 consumer complaints.
+My task was to use Python libraries such as NumPy, SciPy, Pandas, scikit-learn, matplotlib, and BeautifulSoup to analyze the data in the existing database of complaints.

-- I imported data into the Python environment.
-- I provided the trend chart for the number of complaints at monthly and daily granularity levels.
-- I provided a table with the frequency of complaint types.
+My responsibilities included importing the data into the Python environment and providing trend charts for the number of complaints at monthly and daily granularity levels.
+I also provided a table with the frequency of complaint types and identified which types are the most common, such as internet or network issues.

-I was required to identify which complaint types are maximum i.e., around internet, network issues, or across any other domains.
-- I created a new categorical variable with value as Open and Closed.
-I categorized Open & Pending categorized as [Open] and Closed & Solved as [Closed].
-- I provided state wise status of complaints in a stacked bar chart and used the categorized variable from Q3 - third quarter.
-The insights I provided were on:

-States which had the maximum complaints
-States which had the highest percentage of unresolved complaints
+I created a new categorical variable with values of Open and Closed, categorizing complaints as Open and Pending as [Open] and Closed and Solved as [Closed].
+I also provided a stacked bar chart showing the state-wise status of complaints and used the categorized variable from Q3 to provide insights on which states have the maximum complaints and highest percentage of unresolved complaints.

-- I had to provide the percentage of complaints resolved till date, which were received through the Internet and customer care calls.
+Finally, I provided the percentage of complaints resolved till date that were received through the internet and customer care calls.